 Understanding the Threat of Invasive Insect Pests

-If you can only attend one day of this three-day event, we recommend this comprehensive Insect Pest Summit on August 6th.
+If you can only attend one day of this three-day event, we recommend this comprehensive Insect Pest Summit.

 This all-day session will provide attendees with a comprehensive overview of insect pest threats and management strategies in Oregon, spotlighting six species of particular concern to the greater Portland metropolitan region and the Willamette Valley: